Patrick Soon-Shiong: Pharmaceutical, biotech, and energy

 In 1991, Soon-Shiong left UCLA to start a diabetes and cancer biotechnology firm called VivoRx Inc. This led to the founding in 1997 of APP Pharmaceuticals, of which he held 80% of the outstanding stock, and which was ultimately sold to Fresenius SE for $4.6 billion in July 2008.
 Soon-Shiong purchased Fujisawa, which sold injectable generic drugs, in 1998.
 Soon-Shiong later founded Abraxis BioScience, with which he would develop Abraxane, which took an existing chemotherapy drug, paclitaxel, and wrapped it in protein that made it easier to deliver to tumors.
 He became rich after it was approved by regulators and entered the market.
-Abraxis was sold to Celgene in 2010 in a cash-and-stock deal valued at just $2.9 billion, earning Soon-Shiong about $533 million in profits.
+Abraxis was sold to Celgene in 2010 in a cash-and-stock deal valued at $2.9 billion, earning Soon-Shiong about $533 million in profits.

 Soon-Shiong founded NantHealth in 2007 to provide fiber-optic, cloud-based data infrastructure to share healthcare information.
 Soon-Shiong went on to found NantWorks in September 2011, whose mission was "to converge ultra-low power semiconductor technology, supercomputing, high performance, secure advanced networks and augmented intelligence to transform how we work, play, and live."
 It owns a number of technology companies in the fields of healthcare, commerce, digital entertainment as well as a venture capital firm in the healthcare, education, science, and technology sectors.
 Particular technologies include machine vision, object and voice recognition, low power semiconductors, supercomputing, and networking technologies.
 In January 2013, he founded another biotech company, NantOmics, to develop cancer drugs based on protein kinase inhibitors.
 NantOmics and its sister company, NantHealth, were subsidiaries of NantWorks.

 In 2013, Soon-Shiong became an early investor in Zoom, the video conferencing company.

 In September 2014, NantWorks LLC, a company headed by Soon-Shiong, invested $2.5 million in AccuRadio.